Old Aberdeen Campus

 Fourth Year (Senior Honours): In fourth year there are now even more options, and they depend to some extent on whether a student wishes to obtain a degree in Mathematics or in Applied Mathematics.
 The programme includes courses on Measure Theory, Galois Theory, Mathematical Modelling and Nonlinear Dynamics, along with a range of optional courses (which may vary from year to year) from Pure and Applied Mathematics, reflecting the research interests in the Department.
 There is a major project which involves presenting an individual report.

-4 Highers at AABB (by end of S5) plus English at National 5.
+4 Highers at AABB (by end of S5) including Maths by end of S6 plus English at National 5.
 Those with Highers at BBB by end of S5 are encouraged to apply.

 Entry to year 2 may be possible with 3 Advanced Highers at ABB including Maths at A.